 Also, note that not many bitcoin wallet applications or web services are able to import BIP38 private keys.
 In this case, you will have to use the "Validate" feature on the generator to extract the unencrypted Wallet Import Format (WIF) key as an intermediate step before sweeping the balance.

 WARNING: Before sending any funds to a BIP38-encrypted wallet, first do a test make sure you are able to decrypt the printed private key back to ordinary WIF format.

 In short, if you do not have a strong understanding of the BIP38 encryption and decryption workflow, do not BIP38-encrypt your paper wallet.
 Just print your paper wallet out without encryption, and keep it safe the same way you would jewels or cash.

 How do I convert a non-encrypted wallet to use BIP38?

 If you have a regular paper wallet that displays the unencrypted WIF key, you can duplicate it and print out a new BIP38-protected version of the same wallet in just a few steps:

-- Launch the generator, preferably using your own copy downloaded from GitHub.
+- Launch the generator, preferably using your own copy.
 You may skip the random mouse movement step since you are not generating any new keys.